milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 CH2_Emi: "Izumi, I'm back!"

-Izumi: "Ah, sis, there you are.
+Izumi: "Ah, Sis, there you are.
 I was wondering where you went."

 Izumi: "What were you up to while I was taking photos?"